AlexanderLB98/Real-estate-webscrapper/README.md

 This project is a web scraper designed to extract property listing data for sale in the city of Barcelona from the [Idealista](https://www.idealista.com) website.
 It utilizes [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) and [undetected_chromedriver](https://github.com/ultrafunkamsterdam/undetected-chromedriver) to efficiently handle scraping while simulating browser behavior.
 The dataset can be accesed in [Zenodo.org](https://zenodo.org/records/14109828).

 ## Files
+- `run.sh`: Launch a local webserver where you can scrape new data, and process raw data.
 - `main.py`: Main script that performs web scraping and saves results to a CSV file.
 - `web_scrapper.ipynb`: Jupyter Notebook version of the script, useful for step-by-step testing and analysis.